Cloudbox/autoscan/README.md

 ### Processor

-Triggers pass the Scans they have received to the processor.
+Triggers pass the Scans they receive to the processor.
-The processor then saves the Scan to its datastore.
+The processor then saves the Scans to its datastore.

 *The processor uses SQLite as its datastore, feel free to hack around!*